-Students enrolled prior to the semester in which a curriculum revision becomes effective will be assigned to a new curriculum when it goes into effect unless they request in writing not to do so.
+Curriculum Changes Affecting Students Enrolled in Vocational/Technical Programs they request in writing not to do so.
 Upon request and agreement of the department chair and the director of admissions, these students may remain in the former curriculum providing individual degree plans showing the old curriculum have been filed with a counselor in the Student Services Office.
 Course substitutions will be made as needed by the department chair if required courses are deleted from the program.